 The impacts of COVID-19 and the measures governments and organizations are taking to contain it right now are unprecedented.
-The hourly breaking news headlines of outbreaks and cancellations have our heads spinning and have kept the wellness of our families, friends, and co-workers top of mind.
+The hourly breaking news headlines of outbreaks and cancellations have our heads spinning.
+They have also kept the wellness of our families, friends, and co-workers top of mind.
 Companies like Google led the way in implementing work-from-home policies to keep their employees safe; now remote work is mandatory as part of stay-home, stay-safe policies.

 Organizations should certainly follow CDC guidelines to keep their employees safe and prevent the virus from spreading.
-It’s imperative that companies stay cognizant of the risks the virus brings and the short-term precautions that need to occur to keep employees healthy.
+It’s imperative that companies stay cognizant of the risks the virus brings.
+We must also heed the short-term precautions that need to occur to keep employees healthy.
 But after this health crisis passes, think about how your company can keep employees healthy into the future.

 Millennials — now the largest generation in the American workforce, and Gen Z are health-conscious employees who are choosing to work at companies that care about their well-being.
 That’s not going to change after the COVID-19 crisis is over; it will only intensify.
 These generations are more open and aware of mental and physical health: too many watched their parents sacrifice personal time, missing end-of-year recitals and Friday-night games due to job commitments.